-Social Justice, the arts, the learning mind, education and gender, language and literacy, new technologies, values, policy and practice in classrooms across the world - Education at Cambridge offers you fresh perspectives on the key role of education in different societies, past, present and future.
+Social justice, the arts, the learning mind, education and gender, language and literacy, new technologies, values, policy and practice in classrooms across the world - Education at Cambridge offers you fresh perspectives on the key role of education in different societies, past, present and future.

 In Education you will study all of the disciplines of education - History, Philosophy, Psychology and Sociology - as well as papers that give you an insight into global issues in Education policy.
-In your subject you will be able to choose from a wide variety of options.

 Director of Studies

 Life after Cambridge

 The Education Tripos equips students to enter a wide range of careers relating to education, including policy making; arts and museum education; journalism; educational activities within the community.
 The emphasis on understanding contemporary issues in society means that the degree can also lead to careers in a range of other areas such as international organisations, charities and the media.

 The undergraduate course provides an excellent opportunity for the study of important issues for those intending to teach.
 On successful completion of the degree course students who wish to teach will normally proceed to the Faculty's outstanding PGCE courses.

 Watch mock interviews on the University website >>